Here is a collection of tips and tricks. If you would like to add any fishing tips for fellow anglers, send the tips to tips@howtobass.com

 - Swimming a jig is simply that.
 Cast it out and reel back at a steady pace.
 We would recommend hopping

-the jig if you are not getting anything on a steady retreive.
+the jig if you are not getting anything on a steady retrieve.

 - Swimming a jig usually works best for deeper docks.